 While this is a bit of an obvious question, it is a tricky question to answer right now.
 The world has had such a continuous string of crises for over two years, facing one, has now become habitual.
-Be it Covid 19, Brexit, the war in Ukraine, supply chain criticality, cost of living crisis, rising inflation and now a looming recession, each of these have taken their toll on consumers view of the world and what is to come.
+Be it Covid 19, Brexit, the war in Ukraine, supply chain criticality, the cost of living crisis, rising inflation and now a looming recession, each of these has taken their toll on consumers' view of the world and what is to come.

-Years of solitude, isolation, and these crises has given consumers the opportunity to reflect on what they really value as individuals.
-Despite this clarity, consumers are growing frustrated with brands that do not support them, act on these epiphanies before they become outdated or off trend.
+Years of solitude, isolation, and these crises have given consumers the opportunity to reflect on what they really value as individuals.
+Despite this clarity, consumers are growing frustrated with brands that do not support them, and act on these epiphanies before they become outdated or off-trend.
 Consumers are now hungry to have a more active role and participate in what becomes their future.
 This has driven raw momentum into the market, the pace of which, can feel unreasonable.

 Brands have traditionally built meaning and value over extended periods of time, time that is simply not there anymore.
 To navigate rapidly changing landscapes successfully, idea generation needs to satisfy consumer needs while simultaneously affording the opportunity of expanding on the realm of possibility.
 This we believe is the job of co-creation.

-At MCCP we value and excel at inviting consumers into a room and asking the pertinent questions.
+At MCCP we value and excel at inviting consumers into a room and asking pertinent questions.
 With the rise of this more participative, initiative-taking consumer, coupled with the pace of change, we recognise there is additional merit in stretching traditional research methods, to include co-creation.
-This is the act of inviting consumers into your ideation space early and allowing ideas to come from new point of views and angles resulting in innovative solutions, new or enhanced products and services.
+This is the act of inviting consumers into your ideation space early and allowing ideas to come from new points of view and angles resulting in innovative solutions, new or enhanced products, and services.

 Continuing to seek out, through research, brand insight holds as much value as it always has done.
 Right now, extending this, to include consumer collaboration, through facilitated co-creation, can lead to deepen a brand owner’s understanding of the consumer while developing future potential products and services.
 Products and services that are unique, grounded in perspective, that are free from industry bias and insider knowledge.